PyAtmos/GoogleCloudWorker/Readme.md

 ## Outline

 Right now this is built for scaling the Atmos program (Fortran) and the Python wrapper that triggers and customizes the Atmos run.
-See (Pyatmos Repo)[https://gitlab.com/frontierdevelopmentlab/astrobiology/pyatmos].
+See [Pyatmos Repo](https://gitlab.com/frontierdevelopmentlab/astrobiology/pyatmos).

 Other words